 Groton is a somewhat small town located in the state of Massachusetts.
 With a population of 11,147 people and two constituent neighborhoods, Groton is the 173rd largest community in Massachusetts.

 Housing costs in Groton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Groton is a decidedly white-collar town, with fully 93.11% of the workforce employed in white-collar jobs, well above the national average.
+Groton is a decidedly white-collar town, with fully 88.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Groton is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Groton who work in management occupations (19.10%), teaching (10.89%), and computer science and math (8.64%).
+There are especially a lot of people living in Groton who work in management occupations (15.32%), computer science and math (9.45%), and teaching (8.91%).

 Also of interest is that Groton has more people living here who work in computers and math than 95% of the places in the US.

-Groton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+Because of many things, Groton is a great place for families with children to consider.
+First of all, many other families with children live here, making Groton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Groton has a high rate of owner-occupied single family homes, which tends to reflect stability in the community.
+With regard to real estate, Groton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Groton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Groton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Groton residents report their race to be White, followed by Asian.
-Important ancestries of people in Groton include English, Italian, German, and French .
+Important ancestries of people in Groton include Irish, Italian, English, German, and Polish.

 The most common language spoken in Groton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include French and Langs. of India.